Enriching a predicate and tame expansions of the integers: Preservation of NSOP and simplicity

-\begin{corollary} Assume that $T$ is stable and $Q$ is algebraically embedded in $T$.
+\begin{corollary} Assume that $T$ is simple with elimination of hyperimaginaries and $Q$ is algebraically embedded in $T$.
 Then $\Tbig$ is simple if and only if $\Th(\cQ)$ is simple.
 Moreover, in this case forking independence over models in $\Tbig$ is given by

 where $\indi T$ and $\indi{\cQ}$ are forking independence in $T$ and $\Th(\cQ)$, respectively. \end{corollary}